 In addition, OSHA requires a listing of job classifications in which some employees may have occupational exposure.
-Since not all employees in these categories would be expected to incur exposure to blood or other potentially infectious materials, tasks or procedures that would cause these employees to have occupational exposure are also required to be listed in order to clearly understand which employees in these categories are considered to have occupational exposure.
+Since not all employees in these categories would be expected to incur exposure to blood or other potentially infectious materials, tasks or procedures that would cause these employees to have occupational exposure are also required to be listed to clearly understand which employees in these categories are considered to have occupational exposure.
 The job classifications and associated tasks for these categories are as follows:

+Job Classification Tasks/Procedures

-Job ClassificationTasks/ProceduresMedical StaffDelivery of health careTransportation PersonnelFirst AidActivity StaffFirst Aid ii) Implementation Schedule and Methodology
+Medical Staff Delivery of health care Transportation Personnel First Aid ii) Implementation Schedule and Methodology